shoutem/shoutem.github.io/_posts/1-5-4-WritingSettingsPage.md

 Settings pages, as the title says it, set some settings of the app.
 As we said on the beginning, there are 3 types of settings: `extension settings`, `shortcut settings` and `screen settings`.
 We agreed to use `shortcut settings` to set the title of list.
 For that, we’ll use `setShortcutSettings` action creator from `@shoutem/builder-sdk` package.
 That package was also already installed on the initialization of the extension.

-We'll use `redux` as a pattern for updating the state.
+We'll use library `redux` which provides a pattern for updating the state.
 Every root settings page component gets `props` object depending on the type.
 Root component of a shortcut settings page gets both `extension` and `shortcut` objects in their prop.
 In this case, we need get settings from `props.shortcut.settings`.

 To set shortcut settings, we'll need to dispatch `setShortcutSettings` action creator, which we'll bind in `connect`.